Colleges by Location

 Financial Aid

-The most recent figures show that financial help was given to 1,647 freshmen.
-The average financial aid package awarded to students totaled $22,057.
+The most recent records show that 1,647 freshmen received some sort of financial help.
+The average financial aid package awarded to students amounted to $22,057.

 Need-based

-There were 5,717 students who secured need-based financial aid of any kind.
+There were 5,717 students who obtained need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of New Hampshire is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was 6,551.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $12,999,633, and state $845,294.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 6,551.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $12,999,633, and state $845,294.
 The students of University of New Hampshire received the -institutional need-based aid in the amount of $88,899,324, and external in the amount of $4,398,511.

 $7,206